-Trevor Barrette (he/him) is a queer actor, director, writer/composer, stage manager and teacher/choreographer based in Montreal/Tio'tia:ke.
+Trevor Barrette (he/him) is a queer theatre-maker, performer, stage manager and teacher based in Tio'tia:ke (Montreal).
 Upon graduating from John Abbott College’s Professional Theatre Program in 2011, where he received the Pamela Montgomery Award and Carla Napier Scholarship, he founded the award-winning KaleidoscopeMTL.
-In 2014, he studied at the University of Toronto’s Centre for Drama, where he received the Robert Gill Award for Best Direction of Michael Marshall’s “OND”.
+In 2014, he studied at the University of Toronto’s Centre for Drama, where he received the Robert Gill Award for Best Direction of Michael Marshall’s OND.

-He teaches regularly at Segal Centre’s Academy, Geordie Theatre School and Montreal Children’s Theatre and has taught workshops at Royal West Academy, Hebrew Academy and McGill University.
-He has choreographed for Persephone Productions, WISTA, JAC’s Professional Theatre Program and Theatre Workshop, the Segal Centre Academy, Montreal Children’s Theatre, Pegasus Performing Arts, Herzliah High School and Miss Edgar’s and Miss Cramp’s School for Girls.
+He teaches regularly at the Segal Centre Academy and Geordie Theatre School and has taught workshops across Montreal through ELAN's Artists' Inspire program as well as at McGill University, Explorations Learning, Hope and Cope, Pointe-Claire Senior Services, Royal West Academy, Hebrew Academy, among others.
+He has choreographed for WISTA, Persephone Productions, JAC’s Professional Theatre Program and Theatre Workshop, Pegasus Performing Arts, John Rennie High School, Herzliah High School, St-George's High School and Miss Edgar’s and Miss Cramp’s School for Girls.

-Trevor has proudly served as President and Chair of the Montreal English Theatre Awards, Vice-President of the Quebec Drama Federation and as a member at large for WISTA and the Montreal Clowns Festival.
-He is a member of Playwrights’ Workshop Montreal’s Young Creators Unit.
+Trevor has proudly served his community as President and Chair of the Montreal English Theatre Awards, Vice-President of the Quebec Drama Federation and as a member at large for WISTA and the Montreal Clowns Festival.
+He is a member of CAEA, ACTRA (apprentice) and PGC.